1) The shape of the pot makes for easy stacking in even a small amateur pleasure boat.

 2) The way the bait box is designed means it's really easy to lift the hinged lid and put your bait in.

-3) The size of the mesh around the bait box enables you to use everything from fish skins and trimmings through to entire fish frames, and is a big improvement on previous systems.
+3) The bait box enables you to use everything from fish skins and trimmings through to entire fish frames, and is a big improvement on previous systems.

-4) The bait basket is positioned away from the sides and is enclosed in a fine mesh to keep the bait active for much longer.
+4) The bait box is positioned away from the sides and is a robust plastic box that keeps the bait active for much longer.
 To eat any of it, the crays have to climb in.

-5) The bait box's lid is made of plastic and a good colour to have your name and phone number on, as required by fisheries inspectors.
+5) The bait box's lid is made of a special UV protected plastic and allows for clear display of your details, as required by fisheries inspectors.

 6) The pot's rectangular shape also means it tends to stay steady on the sea bed, as opposed to round pots or pots made from lighter materials, which often move around on the sea bed as the swells go by.
 Unstable pots rarely catch crayfish.